 Your school can decide which TSA to work with for this programme.
 Please note that we will not fund a school taking part in more than one TSA’s project.

-We are a Teaching School that is a primary school, but have secondary schools in our TSA - are we eligible?
+We're a Teaching School that’s a primary school, but have secondary schools in our TSA – are we eligible?

 What type of school can take part?

 Independent schools can participate but are not able to receive funding.
 The funding formula of £3,350 per participating school is based on the number of state secondary schools in England.
-Should an independent school wish to participate they would be expected to meet the costs associated with their participation.
+Should an independent school wish to participate, they’d be expected to meet the costs associated with their participation.